 An IRA can be a wonderful account to inherit.
-However, the rules are complex and errors can be costly.
-There are some great tax advantages if you handle the inheritance correctly.
-Unfortunately, there can potentially be a big tax bill if you don’t.
-Follow these steps to avoid a few common mistakes and maximize the benefits of your new inheritance.
+However, the rules are complex, and errors can be costly.
+There are some great tax advantages if you handle your inheritance correctly.
+Unfortunately, there can potentially be a big tax bill if you do not.
+Follow these steps to avoid a few common mistakes and help to maximize the benefits of your new inheritance.

-- If the original IRA owner has not reached the date of their first required distribution after age 70½, the heir must empty the account using the 5‑year rule.
+- If the original IRA owner has not reached the date of their first required distribution after age 73, the heir must empty the account using the five-year rule.
 All funds must be distributed to the beneficiary by the end of the fifth year after death.

-- If the original owner dies after starting post 70 ½ distributions, the heir can take minimum distributions based on the deceased owner’s age at the time of death.
-The payout period using this method could be as long is 15.3 years (based on life expectancy of someone who died at age 71).
+- If the original owner dies after starting post-73 distributions, the heir can take minimum distributions based on the deceased owner’s age at the time of death.
+The payout period using this method could be as long is 15.5 years (based on life expectancy of someone who died at age 73).
 The older the IRA owner, the shorter the distribution period available to the non-designated beneficiary.

-It is not unusual to name more than one person as the beneficiary of an IRA.
-Each beneficiary can use their life expectancy provided the IRA is split into individual accounts.
+It’s common to name more than one person as the beneficiary of an IRA.
+Each beneficiary must set up their own inherited IRA account and abide by the rules that apply to their beneficiary type.
 There is a deadline for splitting the IRA.
 Keep these two dates in mind:

-- September 30th of the year after the account owner’s death — designated beneficiaries must be determined.
+- September 30 of the year after the account owner’s death: Designated beneficiaries must be determined.

-- December 31st of the year after the account owner’s death – the split of the inherited IRA must be completed.
+- December 31 of the year after the account owner’s death: The split of the inherited IRA must be completed.

 3. Title the new IRA correctly

-Setting up the inherited IRA correctly is an important step and must be done properly to stretch distributions.
-Inherited IRAs must contain the name of the original IRA owner (the deceased) and indicate the IRA is inherited.
-For example – John Doe Jr. Beneficiary IRA, John Doe Sr. deceased 6/1/2017.
-Only a spouse of the deceased can rollover an inherited IRA into their name.
+Setting up the inherited IRA correctly is an important step.
+Inherited IRAs must contain the name of the original IRA owner (the deceased) and indicate that the IRA is inherited.
+For example, John Doe Jr. Beneficiary IRA, John Doe Sr. deceased 6/1/2020.
+Only the spouse of the deceased can roll over an inherited IRA into their name.
 Otherwise, an inherited IRA must always be kept as a separate account.

 4. Name your beneficiary

 Part of the process of setting up an inherited IRA should include naming your beneficiary for the account.
-If an heir taking stretch distributions dies before emptying the inherited IRA account, their beneficiary will be able to continue taking distributions based on the first heir’s life expectancy.
+If an heir taking stretch distributions dies before emptying the inherited IRA account, two rules apply to the successor beneficiary depending on when the original beneficiary inherited the account:

 5. Calculate the correct distribution amount

-- Year-end value – To determine a minimum distribution, use the account value as of the end of the prior year.
-Distributions for 2017 will use account values as of December 31, 2016.
-The first distribution is required from an inherited IRA by December 31st of the year following the year of death.
+- Year-end value: To determine a minimum distribution, use the account value as of the end of the prior year.
+For example, distributions for 2023 will use account values as of December 31, 2022.
+The first distribution is required from an inherited IRA by December 31 of the year following the year of death.
 The account may not have been split at the prior year-end.
 In that situation, the account value is divided by the percentage the heir has inherited.

 6. Determine any after-tax basis in the IRA

 The after-tax basis is often overlooked in an inherited IRA.
 Beneficiaries of IRAs with after-tax contributions need to file Form 8606 to claim the non-deductible portion of their required minimum distribution.
 Many beneficiaries never bother to determine if the IRA they inherited has an after-tax basis.
-The executor may not know unless they go back through tax returns of the deceased to determine if Form 8606 had been filed in earlier years.
-IRA beneficiaries should ask about after-tax contributions and research prior year tax returns if necessary.
+The executor may not know unless they go back through the deceased’s tax returns to determine if Form 8606 had been filed in earlier years.
+IRA beneficiaries should ask about after-tax contributions and research past tax returns if necessary.

 7. Plan for the taxation of distributions

-All other IRAs — Distributions from a traditional IRA, SEP IRA, and SIMPLE IRA will be fully taxable unless the IRA owner had a tax basis in their IRA.
+All other IRAs: Distributions from a traditional IRA, SEP IRA, or SIMPLE IRA will be fully taxable—unless the IRA owner had a tax basis in their IRA.
 Step six explained how to determine whether there is any tax basis.
 Step five explained how to calculate the amount of the distribution.
 Add the taxable portion of the distribution to a tax projection for the year to determine how much tax to withhold.

-- Designated beneficiaries can stretch payments over life expectancy.
-Non-designated beneficiaries must use the 5‑year rule.
+- Eligible designated beneficiaries can stretch distributions over their life expectancy.
+Non-eligible designated beneficiaries are subject to the 10-year rule.
+Non-designated beneficiaries must use the five-year rule.